quchen/stgi/README.md

 The right-hand side is called a *lambda form*, and is closely related to the usual lambda from Haskell.

-  - Bound variables are the lambda paramaters just like in Haskell.
+  - Bound variables are the lambda parameters just like in Haskell.
   - Free variables are the variables used in the `body` that are not bound or global.
 This means that variables from the parent scope are not automatically in scope, but you can get them into scope by adding them to